"""A class for manipulating time series based on measurements at

 for t, merged in cls.iter_merge(ts_list):

-value = merged
+value = merged if operation is None else operation(merged)

 result.set(t, value, compact=compact)